Back to home

 Manual transcription of research interviews takes 4-6 hours per hour of audio

-VidNotes transcribes interviews in minutes using Whisper AI, with high accuracy across 30+ languages.
-A 60-minute interview typically processes in 3-4 minutes.
-You review and correct the transcript rather than typing it from scratch, reducing a six-hour task to roughly 30-45 minutes of editing for research-grade accuracy.
+VidNotes transcribes interviews in minutes with Whisper AI, with high accuracy across 30+ languages.
+A 60-minute interview usually processes in 3-4 minutes.
+You review and correct the transcript instead of typing it from scratch, turning a six-hour task into roughly 30-45 minutes of editing for research-grade accuracy.

 Finding a specific quote or statement across multiple interview recordings is extremely time-consuming